 The progress of the team is tracked through a burndown chart.
 It provides a day-by-day measure of the work that remains in a given sprint or release.

-If all the user stories are completed then the sprint backlog is also completed, it means a sprint completion.
+If all the user stories are completed then the sprint backlog is also completed, which means a sprint completion.
 A sprint review is held after sprint completion, where the working software is demonstrated and presented for acceptance to the customers.
 Based on their feedback, stakeholders decide any further changes be enacted in the project.

 Scrum is a useful methodology that is simple to understand.
 The major distinct features that make Scrum popular from traditional approaches are agility and continuous progress.
 Scrum workflow regularly assists the team members with the changes/adjustments to be implemented and boosts the project management process.